 If ear mites are the issue, you can place a few drops of extra virgin olive oil or almond oil mixed with vitamin E into the ear after cleaning to smother them.
 Some also suggest following this treatment with a Yellow Dock infusion.

 Please Note: Treatment of ear infections (otitis externa, otitis media and otitis interna) in dogs and cats should always begin with an examination and diagnosis by your Veterinarian.
 Knowing the cause of any condition is crucial before we administer home remedies for pets.
-Throwing random natural treatments at an unknown organism can cause more harm than good and may create ‘super bugs’.
 Your pet may initially require ear drainage or antibiotics as well.

 Have you found a natural treatment or preventative for dog or cat ear infections that is particularly effective?
 We’d love to hear about it!
 Please post in the comments below.

 Anette Loeffler, Monika Linek, Arshnee Moodley, Luca Guardabassi, Julia M. L. Sung, Margit Winkler, Reinhard Weiss and David H. Lloyd.
 First report of multiresistant, mecA-positive Staphylococcus intermedius in Europe: 12 cases from a veterinary dermatology referral clinic in Germany.
 2007.